 Man bun with fade

 This man bun style typically involves only the top half of the hair being put in a bun, as the bottom half is cut short and disconnected from the top.
-The semi bun with a fade is a dramatic look, but remember that it will require more trips to the salon to make sure that the fade remains clean.
+The semi bun with a fade is a dramatic look but remember - it requires more frequent trips to the salon to keep the fade clean.

 Full messy bun

 Hair is put in a single bun at the crown of the head, but some strands are left out to overflow outside of the bun.
 This is great for men with curly or wavy hair.